visit-dav/visit/docs/SphynxDocs/Quantitative/Query.rst

 Executing a query
 ~~~~~~~~~~~~~~~~~

 VisIt has many queries from which to choose.
-You can choose the type of query to execute by clicking on the name of the query in the
+You can choose the type of query
+to execute by clicking on the name of the query in the **Queries list**.
-**Queries list**
-.
 The
-**Queries list**
-usually displays the names of all of the queries that VisIt knows how to execute.
-If you instead want to view a subset of the queries, grouped by function, you can make a selection from the
+**Queries list** usually displays the names of all of the queries that VisIt
+knows how to execute.
+If you instead want to view a subset of the queries,
-**Display as**
+grouped by function, you can make a selection from the **Display as** combo
-combo box.
-Once you have clicked on a query in the
+box.
+Once you have clicked on a query in the **Query list**, the
-**Query list**
-, the
-**Query parameters**
-area updates to show the controls that you need to edit the parameters for the query.
-In the case of a point query like Pick, the only parameters you need to specify are the 3D point where VisIt will extract values and the names of the variables that you want to examine.
-Once you specify the query parameters, click the
+**Query parameters** area updates to show the controls that you need to edit
+the parameters for the query.
+In the case of a point query like Pick, the
-**Query**
+only parameters you need to specify are the 3D point where VisIt will extract
+values and the names of the variables that you want to examine.
+Once you
-button to tell VisIt to process the query.
-Once VisIt has fulfilled your request, the query results are displayed in the
+specify the query parameters, click the **Query** button to tell VisIt to
+process the query.
+Once VisIt has fulfilled your request, the query results
-**Query results**
-at the bottom of the
+are displayed in the **Query results** at the bottom of the **Query Window**.
-**Query Window**
-.

 Querying over time
 ~~~~~~~~~~~~~~~~~~

 Many of VisIt's queries can be executed for every time state in the database used by the queried plot.
 The results from a query over time is a Curve plot that plots the query results with respect to time.
-The **Query parameters** area contains a
-**Time Curve**
-button when the selected query can be plotted over time.
-Clicking the **Time Curve** button executes the selected query for each time state in the database used by the plot highlighted in the **Plot list**
+The **Query parameters** area contains a **Time Curve** button when the selected query can be plotted over time.
+Clicking the **Time Curve** button executes the selected query for each time state in the database used by the plot highlighted in the **Plot list**.
-.
 VisIt then creates a new Curve plot in a new vis window and uses the query results versus time as the curve data.

+.. _queryovertimewindow:

+.. _figure:: images/queryovertimewindow.png

+   Query Over Time Window

 By default, querying over time will force VisIt to execute the selected query on every time state in the relevant database.
-If you want to restrict the number of time states used when querying over time or if you want to set some general options that also affect how time curves are created, you can set additional options in the
-**Query Over Time Window**
+If you want to restrict the number of time states used when querying over time or if you want to set some general options that also affect how time curves are created, you can set additional options in the **Query Over Time Window** (see :numref:`Figure %s <queryovertimewindow>`).
+If you want to open the **Query Over Time Window**, click on the **Query over time** option in the **Controls** menu in VisIt's **Main Window**.
-(see
-).
-If you want to open the
-**Query Over Time Window**
-, click on the
-**Query over time**
-option in the
-**Controls**
-menu in VisIt's
-**Main Window**
-.

 Querying over a time range
 """"""""""""""""""""""""""

-You can restrict the range of time states that are considered when VisIt is performing a query over time if you specify a start or end time state in the
-**Query Over Time Window**
-.
-To set a starting time state, click the
+You can restrict the range of time states that are considered when VisIt is performing a query over time if you specify a start or end time state in the **Query Over Time Window**.
+To set a starting time state, click the **Starting timestep** check box and enter a new time state into the adjacent text field.
-**Starting timestep**
-check box and enter a new time state into the adjacent text field.
 To set an ending time state, click the **Ending timestep** check box and enter a new ending time state into the adjacent text field.

-In addition to setting the starting and ending time states, you can also specify a stride so VisIt can skip frames in the middle and consider every N th frame instead of every frame.
-If you want to specify a stride, enter a new stride into the **Stride** text field in the
-**Query Over Time Window**
-and click the
+In addition to setting the starting and ending time states, you can also specify a stride so VisIt can skip frames in the middle and consider every Nth frame instead of every frame.
+If you want to specify a stride, enter a new stride into the **Stride** text field in the **Query Over Time Window** and click the **Apply** button.
-**Apply**
-button.

 Setting the axis title
 """"""""""""""""""""""

 When VisIt creates a new Curve plot, after having calculated a query over time, the horizontal axis label is labeled with the database cycles.
-If you prefer to think about time in terms of time state or simulation time then you can change the axis label by clicking one of the following radio buttons in the
-**Query Over Time Window**
+If you prefer to think about time in terms of time state or simulation time then you can change the axis label by clicking one of the following radio buttons in the **Query Over Time Window** : **Cycle**, **Time**, **Timestep**.
-:
-**Cycle**
-,
-**Time**
-,
-**Timestep**
-.

 Setting the time curve's destination window
 """""""""""""""""""""""""""""""""""""""""""

 When VisIt creates a Curve plot using the results of a query over time, the Curve plot is placed in a vis window designated for Curve plots.
 If there is no vis window into which the Curve plot can be added, VisIt creates a new vis window to contain the Curve plot.
-If you want VisIt to always place the new Curve plot in a specific window, turn off the Use
-**1st unused window or create new one** check box and enter a new window number into the **Window#** text field.
+If you want VisIt to always place the new Curve plot in a specific window, turn off the **Use 1st unused window or create new one** check box and enter a new window number into the **Window#** text field.
 After setting these options, subsequent Curve plots created by querying over time will be added to the specified vis window.